-The following is a list of public works and other TIF-eligible projects that the City has implemented, or expects to implement, within the original District or within the Territory to be incorporated by this Amendment.
+The following is a restated list of public works and other TIF-eligible projects that the City has implemented, or expects to implement, within the original District or within the Territory to be incorporated by this Amendment.
 Any costs directly or indirectly related to the public works and other projects are considered "Project Costs" and eligible to be paid with tax increment revenues of the District.
+Project costs to occur within 1⁄2 mile of the District are identified in the original Project Plan.